Cross Axle Stay Adjustment

 THE PLUS 8 IGNITION SWITCH FOR LEFT-HAND MORGANS

 With left-handed cars, instead of using left-hand ignition switches, Morgan uses the right hand switches upside-down as these must be installed on the other side of the column which means the screws are installed from the top downwards.
-After the bulkhead, dash and wiring is installed it becomes impossible to use an extractor to remove the screrws and ignition switch and it can only be replaced "in toto" after grinding the old one off.
+After the bulkhead, dash and wiring is installed it becomes impossible to use an extractor to remove the screws and ignition switch.
+It is a fiddle to replace it if possible.
+The old one can be ground off (be careful) or you can drop the steering column to obtain access.

 IGNITION SWITCHES (1970S to early 1980s)